 Performed by veteran Broadway and Hollywood performers, these wildly popular concerts combine Broadway and popular songs in a high-spirited, feel-good manner that sends everybody home smiling (and often singing!).

-- Fantastical Family Night: July 14-15 — Enjoy an extraordinary summer tradition featuring Broadway, Disney, and everything In between.
+Fantastical Family Night: July 13-14 — An inspirational evening of music and dance filled with Broadway, Disney, and everything in between.

-- Gala Celebration: Sept.
-8-10—An end-of-season celebration and fundraiser guaranteed to close the summer in an extraordinary way.
+Gala Celebration: Sept.
+7-9 — An end-of-season celebration and fundraiser guaranteed to close the summer in an extraordinary way.

 Each evening begins at 5 p.m. with picnicking on the great lawn, alongside the park’s sprawling vineyards.
 Here you’ll enjoy local pours from numerous Sonoma wineries, food from local vendors, and pre-show music, with food and wine available for purchase.
 You can also bring your own picnic (but outside wine and alcoholic beverages are not allowed).

 Performances start at 7:30 p.m.
 Seating is on folding chairs (VIP and premium seats have cushions) inside the winery ruins.
-Tickets are $45-$145; youth under 18 for family night only is $30-$125.
+Tickets are $45-$145; or for family night it is $39-$149.

 The setting for these evening shows is worth a trip in itself.
 The park was once the ranch and home of internationally-acclaimed writer/adventurer Jack London and his wife Charmian.
 The couple’s cottage and many ranch structures remain, along with some ruins (most notably London’s dream house; known as “Wolf House,” it was destroyed by fire shortly before its 1913 completion).